-$$1 + i = (1 + r)(1 + E(I))$$ Where:

-$i = Nominal rate$

-$r = Real rate$

-$E(I) = Expected inflation$

-4.10.
+'''

+1+i=(1+r)(1+E(I)) Where: \begin{array}{cccc} i & = & \textit{Nominal rate} \\ r & = & \textit{Real rate} \\ E(I) & = & \textit{Expected inflation} \end{array}

+'''

+4.9.
 Market Risk Premium (MRP)

 The MRP is in essence forward-looking and therefore cannot be observed but must rather be forecasted.
 A general consensus exists that the historical premium is, in fact, the best estimate of the forward looking MRP.
-For this purpose, the Regulator uses the latest available Dimson, Marsh and Staunton (DMS) estimate of the mean MRP as measured against bonds for South Africa to determine an MRP for the NPA's cost of equity calculation.
+For this purpose, the Regulator uses the latest available Dimson, Marsh and Staunton (DMS) estimate of the mean MRP as measured against bonds for SA to determine an MRP for the NPA's cost of equity calculation.
 The existence of negative serial correlation in the returns on South African equities results in an overestimation of the MRP when using the arithmetic mean.
 In addition, the relative (and recent) changes in terms of market diversification, improvements in the regulatory and legal frameworks safeguarding investors points to the appropriate risk premium forecast to be at the lower end of the long term view.

 As such the Regulator will retain the use of the geometric mean of the DMS MRP.

-In addition, the calculation of the MRP average is done over the full period available in the DMS dataset as the cost associated with the larger standard error of a shorter period surpasses any advantages of a more updated MRP.
+The calculation of the MRP average is done over the full period available in the DMS dataset as the cost associated with the larger standard error of a shorter period surpasses any advantages of using a more recent shorter period MRP.

-4.11.
+4.10.
 Beta (β)

-As the NPA is not a traded company, there is no published beta ( $\beta$ ) which reflects its risk relative to firms listed on the Johannesburg Stock Exchange (JSE).
+As the NPA is not a traded company, there is no published beta ( $\beta$ ) which reflects its risk relative to firms listed on the market.
 Therefore, a $\beta$ has to be set in order to reflect the risks faced by the NPA under the RR methodology that will ensure an appropriate return (for the risk faced).

-The inclusion of a claw-back mechanism reduces exposure to systematic risk and the existence of an interventionist regulatory regime requires the Regulator to use a $\beta$ substantially lower than that of large firms listed on the JSE such as the JSE top forty.
-In addition, the unique nature of the NPA (a regulated monopoly with an implied government guarantee) makes any comparison with other port companies impossible.
+The inclusion of a claw-back mechanism reduces exposure to systematic risk and the existence of an interventionist regulatory regime ensuring future returns to a state-owned monopoly with no competitors to its business in SA, requires the Regulator to use a $\beta$ substantially lower than that of large firms listed on the market such as the JSE top forty.
+The unique nature of the NPA as a regulated monopoly with an implied government guarantee, makes any comparison with other private sector port companies impossible as by definition, they cannot be in the same business as a monopoly.

-As such, the consistent returns allowed by the Regulator and the claw back mechanism that effectively removes systemic risk (mainly through decreasing volumes) combined with the view that the $\beta$ must be considered as endogenous to the methodology applied, argues for a lower beta and due to the complexity of establishing the correct $\beta$ , the Regulator will apply an asset beta of 0.35 over the period.

-The Hamada equation will then be used to re-lever the beta to result in an equity β.
+The consistent returns allowed by the Regulator and the claw back mechanism that effectively removes systematic risk (mainly through decreasing volumes) combined with the view that the $\beta$ must be considered as endogenous to the methodology applied, argues for a lower beta.
+Due to the complexity of establishing the correct $\beta$ , the Regulator will apply an asset beta of 0.35 over the period.
+The lower asset beta value (as opposed to the 0.5 previously applied) responds to the slow-down of CAPEX by the NPA over the last Tariff Methodology period relative to CAPEX applied for in tariff applications over the period.
+With a lower beta, equity returns on the RAB are reduced, however increased delivery of CAPEX will lead to higher values of the RAB and in turn higher returns.
+Efficient implementation and management of capital projects, re-establishment of engineering capacity in the NPA, timely completion of infrastructure construction, and on-schedule acquisition of capital equipment is thereby incentivised, and if such results are not achieved, the Regulator may again revise the beta downwards in future years.
+The Hamada equation will be used to re-lever the beta to result in an equity $\beta$ .